 A Free Body Diagram is a diagram that simplifies a component or system of components to the loads and moments applied to them.
 A Free Body Diagram is required to find and evaluate different forces acting on a body whenever it is in equilibrium.
-These diagrams are widely used to compute internal forces within a building as well as to determine the loading of particular structural components.
+For an object under action of forces, we have to define free body diagram as these diagrams will help us to compute internal forces within the body.
+The FBD will also help to determine the loading of particular structural components.

 - External forces: It is denoted by arrows with labels.
 A force arrow might indicate the path of action and its direction, the magnitude, and the application point.

 Students can use a Free Body Diagram to envision an issue in its entirety or to understand a specific element of a more complex problem.
 So, in a nutshell, FBD is a fantastic tool for visualizing and solving engineering challenges.

 There are some important points regarding Free Body Diagrams.
 A Free Body Diagram is a diagram or sketch of the selected system or body isolated from the surroundings.
 The system is shown to be completely isolated from all the other bodies, including the foundation, support, etc. Interaction in the system by each body is removed in the isolated system.

 Free-body diagrams depict the magnitude and direction of all forces operating on an item in a given condition.
 The amount of the force is represented by the size of the arrow in a free-body diagram.
 The arrow indicates the direction in which the force is acting.
 Each force arrow in the diagram is identified with the sort of force it represents.

 First of all selection of a system is necessary.
 Then, we must identify all the forces acting on the isolated body or system.
 We need to choose the direction of forces and coordinate system.
 Resolve the forces along these axes and write the equilibrium equations.
 After writing all the necessary equilibrium equations, we must find the required unknown forces.